Blog

 Arial, Calibri, Helvetica, Verdana, Tahoma fonts

-Now, each of these fonts may be better for different situations.
-You have lots of different sections on your resume, too, and you might not use the same font for each one.
+Each of these fonts may be better for different situations.
+Since you may also have a few different sections on your resume, you might not use the same font for each one.
 These different sections include:

 • Headers